Tamas-Gavlider/The-Hunger-Gamers/README.md

 The following issues were raised during my mid project meeting with my mentor:

    * The background images were not converted to webp format.
 Due to the image size the Lighthouse gave low performance score.
-   * The source code contained too many unnecessary whitespace.
+   * The source code contained too many unnecessary whitespaces.
    * Removing the method attribute from the Form element since the date will not sent anywhere.
    * The mentor brought to my attention that the "Last Name" input is not required on the Events page.
 It is not required on purpose.
 User might have a long last name so skipping that field can save them time.
-   * Collect elements into class which share the same attributes.
+   * Collect elements into class which share the same attributes and reduce the duplicate attributes in CSS.

   ### Known Bugs

    * The background image on index html should be fixed on mobile phones.
 It works fine in Chrome Developer Tool, and Android devices but not on Iphones.
 It was tested on Iphone 11 and Iphone 6.<br>
    This issue is due to lack support for background-attachment in Safari on iOS devices.<br>
-   This bugs does not prevent the user to navigate through the web page.
+   This bug does not prevent the user to navigate through the web page.

   ### W3C Validator